 In July, execs from our offices in Canada and London went to the inaugural iGB Live! event in Amsterdam, and so we developed an article for the conference issue of iGB Affiliate.
 The piece discussed the US and UK markets for affiliate marketing from an affiliate perspective.
+While you can check out the article on the iGB Affiliate site, it’s also available here.
+The first part was published yesterday, and the second and final part is below.

 From Pennsylvanian iGaming to iLottery